David CherryCity Leader / ASP of Chicago

 - Contact firstname.lastname@example.org

 David Cherry is City Leader of the ASP of Chicago and a member of the Senior Leadership Team of the All Stars Project.
-His extensive and first-hand knowledge of the social issues in poor African-American and Latino communities, particularly those confronting inner-city youth, has been invaluable in his work to replicate the All Stars Afterschool Development model in Chicago and to provide input and expertise in shaping the organization’s strategies nationally.
+His extensive and first-hand knowledge of the social issues in poor African-American and Latinx communities, particularly those confronting inner-city youth, has been invaluable in his work to replicate the All Stars Afterschool Development model in Chicago and to provide input and expertise in shaping the organization’s strategies nationally.

 Since the launch of the ASP of Chicago in 2007, David has successfully implemented two of the All Stars leading programs: the All Stars Talent Show Network and the Development School for Youth.
 He has worked tirelessly to build the All Star Project’s trademark partnership between business professionals and inner-city youth – a key to the growth of the Development School for Youth, and all of our programs in America’s third largest city.
 David is also a leader in convening community leaders, educators, innovators and others in Chicago’s afterschool arena.
 He is a key player in establishing the Center for Afterschool Development in Chicago, an important national growth initiative for the All Stars.